dph01/lift-CRUDBasic/docs/blogpost.md

 Hopefully this has given you a strong enough starting point from which you can start to build your own CRUD forms.
-After using this technique a couple of times I suspect you'll find it easy enough and quick enough to implement your own CRUD functionality that you may well not go back to the likes of CRUDify, Mapper.toForm etc at all.
+After using this technique a couple of times I suspect you'll find it easy enough and quick enough to implement your own CRUD functionality that you may well not go back to the likes of CRUDify, Mapper.toForm etc at all :-)

 Please leave comments, thoughts, questions etc.
 I'd be happy to add more detail if necessary.